ros-mobile-robots/ros-mobile-robots.github.io/docs/grove_motor_driver.md

 As you can see the address of the motor driver is detected at `0x0f`.

-In case of the following output, where every address of the I2C bus seems to be taken it is most likely that the SDA (data) and SCL (clock) signal cables are switched:
+In case of the following output, where every address of the I2C bus seems to be taken, it is most likely that the SDA (data) and SCL (clock) signal cables are switched:

 ```console